 There are two primary areas of concern:

 - Java: If you are using a current, up-to-date version of Java to run the EPIC data sync tool and/or your Integration Agent applications, there should be no further action required.
-If you are running an older version, you may need to update your Java security files to not allow the weaker ciphers listed above.
+If you are running an older version, you may need to upgrade to the latest compatible JRE; instructions are available here.

 - REST requests: If you are using cURL (or PHP or another scripting language) to submit REST requests, make sure you update your cURL (or NSS libraries) to the latest version.